Table of Contents

 Xie, Chencheng, and Dina Halegoua DeMarzio.
 “Role of Probiotics in Nonalcoholic Fatty Liver Disease: Does Gut Microbiota Matter?”
 MDPI, Multidisciplinary Digital Publishing Institute, 19 Nov.
 2019, www.mdpi.com/2072-6643/11/11/2837.

-The information herein on "The Gut-Liver Connection" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Gut-Liver Connection" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.